The 3 Lesser-Known Benefits of Prioritizing Outdoor Activities and Outdoor Adventure in Your Life

 They’re two peas in a pod.

 This lesson has so much value to our lives outside of the trail.
 We can start to look at everything we do through the lens of...
-“This is hard, but I know I can endure this”, and “I know that this pain that I’m experience right now is part of my journey to becoming the best version of myself”
+“This is hard, but I know I can endure this”, and “I know that this pain that I’m experiencing right now is part of my journey to becoming the best version of myself.”

 Through tough adventures, you’ll learn what self confidence is.
 You’ll dig deep and find your courage, and you’ll learn how to find the good and beauty in situations that don’t turn out quite how you imagined them.

-There’s this quote by Steve House that I absolutely love that really drive home how I feel about the outdoors and pushing yourself outdoors:
+There’s this quote by Steve House that I absolutely love that really drives home how I feel about the outdoors and pushing yourself outdoors:

 “Today, climbing has shown me a courageous, strong side of myself, a beautiful bravery.
 Other days I’ve seen pitiful weakness.
 I’ve watched myself crawl, belly-flat, across a mountainous landscape of fear.
 Climbing has shown me that I am all of these things: strong and weak, brave and cowardly, both immune to and at the mercy of the fear of death, all at the same time.
 Risk is the fee to learn these lessons.
 The cost is not negotiable.
 It is a price that, for now, I pay gladly.”